-Pre Handover Inspection is the examination conducted before a transition or transfer of ownership occurs.
+Pre Handover Inspection / Pre Purchase Building Inspection is the examination conducted before a transition or transfer of ownership occurs.
 This is a essential portion of the transfer of possession, since at this moment, everything should be in its proper place and be running smoothly.
 For instance, a business might begin by employing a particular place, and after a few years, that particular place might need to be replaced.

 The most important purpose for your Pre-Handover Inspection would be to ensure the property was appropriately prepared for the transfer.
 The purpose isn’t to make sure everything is running smoothly but to make certain all the paperwork was registered in order.
 If anything was overlooked during the handover, it would be easier to catch afterwards.
 It’s essential to be on the lookout for lost files and missing parts of documentation.

 The inspector is charged with determining if that which was correctly filed before handover.
 If something was overlooked, the inspector will look for documentation which will help determine the ideal process to follow.
 When the files weren’t properly filed, the new owner will have to return and file them in order to properly complete the transfer.

 Before the handover, a review is generally performed to make certain the property hasn’t yet been tampered with through the transfer.
 An inspector will check for signs of tampering for example signs that indicate a previous owner had moved in and the current owner did not notice anything amiss until after the handover.
 Signs of tampering are not always easy to see, so it’s important to be thorough when studying the property.
 The inspector will look for any indications of a previous owner, such as ripped up carpeting, scratches or signs of mold damage, or anything else which may indicate a former owner moved in.